 Best American Cities for Green-Collar Jobs and Top 25 Green Job Titles

 What Is "Green Collar"?

 A green-collar job is understood as one that is connected to eco-friendly or sustainable products and services.
 Examples include recycling operations, alternate/renewable/sustainable energy sources and products, clean technologies, construction via green building (LEED), organic farming, solar panel production and installation, bicycle repair, green algae oil production, and many other emerging endeavors.

-There exits an abundance of economic opportunity in green industries.
-From 2010 - 2020, the green industry cluster has comprised the fifth largest market sector in America and looks to be moving up the ranks of the top five industries.
+There exists an abundance of economic opportunity in green industries.
+From 2010-2020, the green industry cluster has comprised the fifth largest market sector in America and looks to be moving up the ranks of the top five industries.

 US agencies and contractors, citizens, large corporations, and small businesses have all begun to implement initiatives for "going green" toward sustainable energy to conserve resources.